learnbyexample/100_page_python_intro/100_page_python_intro.md

 $ # you're now out of the virtual environment
 ```

 Here, `new_project` is the name of the folder containing the virtual environment.
 If the folder doesn't already exist, a new folder will be created. `source bin/activate` will enable the virtual environment.
-Among other things, `python` will point to the version you used to create the environment, which is `python3.9` in the above example.
-The prompt will change to the name of the folder, which is an easy way to know that you are in an virtual environment (unless your normal prompt is something similar). `pip install` will be restricted to this environment.
+Among other things, `python` or `python3` will point to the version you used to create the environment, which is `python3.9` in the above example.
+The prompt will change to the name of the folder, which is an easy way to know that you are inside a virtual environment (unless your normal prompt is something similar). `pip install` will be restricted to this environment.

-Once you are done with your work, use `deactivate` command to exit the virtual environment.
+Once your work is done, use `deactivate` command to exit the virtual environment.
 If you delete the folder, your installed modules in that environment will be lost as well.
 See also:

 * [meribold: Virtual Environments Demystified](https://meribold.org/python/2018/02/13/virtual-environments-9487/)
 * [calmcode.io: virtualenv](https://calmcode.io/virtualenv/intro.html) — video